 Section 2.
 The Employer shall not be responsible for replacement of any personally owned equipment such as scanners, binoculars, or other equipment that is optional for the officer's preferential use.

 Section 3.
-In the event an officer shall have a claim for replacement of damaged property he shall present the claim to the Chief of Police who shall present such claim along with cost of replacement by purchase requisition which shall be presented to the City Manager for approval.
+In the event an officer shall have a claim for replacement of damaged property he shall present the claim to the Chief of Police.